 NEW and CURRENT UW–MADISON STUDENTS

 New freshmen and off-campus transfers interested in completing the Bachelor of Science degree with the Health Promotion and Health Equity major are admitted directly to the School of Education and the major upon admission to UW–Madison.
-Current UW–Madison students wishing to transfer to the School of Education to complete an undergraduate degree with this major must meet with an advisor in Education Academic Services to transfer and declare the major.
+Current UW–Madison students wishing to transfer to the School of Education to complete an undergraduate degree with this major must meet with an advisor in the School of Education Student Services office (608-262-1651) or with the Health Promotion and Health Equity advisor (email@example.com), to transfer and declare the major.

 PROSPECTIVE TRANSFER STUDENTS

 Applicants not already enrolled on the UW–Madison campus must be admissible to the university to enroll in a School of Education degree program.
 Admission to UW–Madison requires a separate application and admission process.
 See UW–Madison Office of Admissions and Recruitment for application information.
-Prospective transfer students are advised to meet with an Education Academic Services advisor in person or by telephone in advance of their application; to schedule, call 608-262-1651.
+Prospective transfer students are advised to meet with an advisor in the School of Education Student Services office in person or by telephone in advance of their application; to schedule, call 608-262-1651.

 STUDENTS WITH A PREVIOUS DEGREE